 5 Powerful Reasons Why The Customer is Always Right

 The truth is, the phrase isn’t intended to be taken literally.
-Rather a motto to live by in customer service.
+Rather, it is a motto to live by as a customer service agent.

 So here are five powerful reasons why the customer is always right: